 Motorcycle Accident Lawyer

 When a motorcycle and car collide, the accident is usually caused by the driver of the car.
 Insurance adjusters nevertheless argue that the motorcycle rider was at fault.
-A motorcycle accident lawyer in Atlanta, GA will try to settle the case as quickly as circumstances permit, but the amount of time it will take to settle depends upon several factors.
+A motorcycle accident lawyer will try to settle the case as quickly as circumstances permit, but the amount of time it will take to settle depends upon several factors.

 Healing Times Affect Georgia Motorcycle Accident Settlements

 No injury victim should ever settle a claim until the full extent of the injury is known.
 When victims settle under the mistaken belief that the injury is minor, they cannot ask for more money after learning that the injury is more serious than they expected it to be.

 When insurance adjusters suspect that an injury will be serious, they often try to settle the case quickly, before the full extent of the injury is clear.
 They may pressure an accident victim to settle before the victim obtains legal advice.

 It is rarely appropriate to settle a claim until the accident victim’s doctor decides that the injury has fully healed or that it is unlikely to heal further within the next year.
 A permanent injury or one that causes a long-term impairment requires more compensation that one that heals completely.